Front Desk Training

 - Interpret the body language of others to determine how best to communicate with them.

-- Minimize interruptions caused by customers and coworkers in a tactful yet determined way.
+- Minimize interruptions caused by visitors and coworkers in a tactful yet determined way.

-- Implement strategies for dealing politely and successfully with discourteous, demanding, or dissatisfied customers/clients.
+- Implement strategies for dealing politely and successfully with discourteous, demanding, or dissatisfied visitors.

 - Explain precautionary steps they should take in emergency situations that might compromise the safety of everyone in the workplace.

-- Develop a personal action plan to improve both their image and their customer-service skills.
+- Develop a personal action plan to improve both their image and their skills at the front desk.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).